zencoder/video-js-for-wordpress/readme.txt

 The values set here will be the default values for all videos, unless you specify differently in the shortcode.
 Uncheck "Use CDN hosted version?" if you want to use a self-hosted copy of Video.js instead of the CDN hosted version. *Using the CDN hosted version is preferable in most situations.*

 If you are using a responsive WordPress theme, you may want to check the *Responsive Video* checkbox.

+Uncheck the *Use the [video] shortcode?* option __only__ if you are using WordPress 3.6+ and wish to use the [video] tag for MediaElement.js.
+You will still be able to use the [videojs] tag to embed videos using Video.js.

 == Changelog ==